qwd/dev-site/docs/_en/api/astronomy/moon-and-moon-phase.md

 All parameters are separated by `&`.
 If no optional parameters are set, the default value will be used.

-{% include params.html p="key location date60 lang" %}
+{% include params.html p="key location-def date60 lang-def" %}

 ## Request Example